Your Microsoft Technology Development and Consulting Experts - Operating since 2000

 • Documents are simple (letters, memos, basic reports)

-• You access from many different devices
+• You access from many different devices on the go

 • Budget is extremely tight